zephyrproject-rtos/zephyr/doc/collaboration/documentation/about.rst

 disagreement, the decisions made may be explained within the respective section.

-The :ref:`style` takes precedence over all other style guides in all cases.
+The :ref:`documentation` takes precedence over all other style guides in all cases.
 In cases where the guide does not address the issue at hand the issue must be reported to the `mailing list`_.